DSpace/RestContract/authentication.md

 This endpoint only accept the POST method.
 Parameters and body structure depend on the authentication method to use.

 A WWW-Authenticate header is returned listing the different authentication method supported by the system.
-Below an example listing the password and shibboleth authentication
+Below an example listing the password and shibboleth authentication:
 `WWW-Authenticate: shibboleth realm="DSpace REST API", location="https://dspace7.4science.cloud/Shibboleth.sso/Login?target=https%3A%2F%2Fdspace7.4science.cloud", password realm="DSpace REST API"`

+An alternative response when Login-as and password login are available:
+`WWW-Authenticate: loginas realm="DSpace REST API", password realm="DSpace REST API"`

 Return codes
 - 200 Ok.
 If the authentication succeed.
 The JWT will be returned in the response Header Authorization.